-Crafco, Inc., through Crafco or one of its affiliated distributors, will replace for the original purchaser free of charge any parts found upon examination by the factory at Chandler, Arizona, to be defective in material or workmanship.
-This warranty is for a period one year from in-service date. but excludes engine or components, tires, and battery as these items are subject to warranties issued by their manufactures.
+Crafco, Inc. (Manufacturer), or one of its affiliated distributors, will replace for the original purchaser free of charge any parts found upon examination by the Manufacturer, to be defective in material or workmanship.
+This warranty is for a period two years from in-service date, but excludes engine or components, tires, and battery as these items are subject to warranties issued by their manufacturers.